albesagonzalez/grid-cells/README.md

 The deformer.m file has some code for performing deformations in an initial state (dilations, rotations...)

+Most of the code for movie_maker.m file can be found in Mathworks forum.

 This was an academic project carried out during the month of February 2020.